How do I claim compensation for noise induced hearing loss in the UK?

 Like with most forms of claims, there are law firms that specialise in industrial deafness compensation and some also work on a no win, no fee basis.
 It is always worth researching to find the right representative for your case.

-Alternatively, you can also claim with the government and fill out a form for Industrial Injuries Disablement Benefit for occupational deafness (IIDB), which also includes a step by step guide on how to process this online.
+Alternatively, you can also claim with the government and fill out an industrial deafness claim form called Industrial Injuries Disablement Benefit for occupational deafness (IIDB), which also includes a step by step guide on how to process this online.

 We can put you in touch with your local audiologist who can support, monitor and take care of your hearing healthcare going forward.
 To find out more about how we can help you and your hearing or if you just need advice - call us free on 0800 567 7621